casper-network/docs-archive/dapp/casperlabs-dappdev-toolkit.md

 [Cargo Test Engine](https://docs.rs/casperlabs-engine-test-support/) - Test library to support testing of Wasm smart contracts for use on the CasperLabs Platform

+**Rust Tools**

-[Cargo CasperLabs](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/cargo-casperlabs) Developers who want to use Rust (recommended for financial applications) can use this tool that provides a command line interface to create a crates project for your smart contracts and run them in our testing framework in our runtime environment.
+[cargo casperLabs](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/cargo-casperlabs) Developers who want to use Rust (recommended for financial applications) can use this tool that provides a command line interface to create a crates project for your smart contracts and run them in our testing framework in our runtime environment.
 This enables you to have a seamless workflow for authoring and testing your smart contracts, as well as implementing continuous integration so that Rust smart contracts can be managed with recommended development best practices.

 Build Cargo Casperlabs from source for developing dApps with CasperLabs Rust libraries.
 CasperLabs Cargo bundles all common actions into a single command with no boilerplate required, helps you create your project, setup your build environment, build and test your code, and perform continuous integration according to recommended best practices.

+### AssemblyScript smart contract Library

+For developers that would prefer to use a scripting type language, the W3C foundation has implemented [AssemblyScript](https://docs.assemblyscript.org/) for WebAssembly.
+You can use the contracts library to create smart contracts for WebAssembly using AssemblyScript.

+Our CasperLabs AssemblyScript contract library may be downloaded from [NPM](https://www.npmjs.com/search?q=casperlabs), or you can install it from your command line.

+`npm i @casperlabs/contract`

+Note: AssemblyScript is often conflated with TypeScript, and while these 2 languages are both scripting languages, there are several differences documented for contract developers to be aware of.

 ## GraphQL

-Write and execute your smart contract on our platform and read data from the network using CasperLabs' GraphQL APIs:
+Write and execute your smart contract on our platform and read data from Devnet using CasperLabs' GraphQL APIs:

-* CasperLabs GraphQL API reference documentation and schema is accessed via the console, and from every node, and public interface for our [DevNet](http://devnet-graphql.casperlabs.io:40403/graphql)
+* You can access CasperLabs GraphQL API reference documentation and schema via our [Clarity self-service portal](https://clarity.casperlabs.io/#/) and from every node, and public interface for our [DevNet](http://devnet-graphql.casperlabs.io:40403/graphql)
-* You can access our GraphQL Console on our [Clarity self-service portal](https://clarity.casperlabs.io/#/)

-Note: If you are not familiar with GraphQL you can find a set of resources like tutorials at the [Graphql website](https://graphql.org/)

-Our GraphQL supports retrieving the child relationships given a block hash provided in the following query.

 Example query:

+Our GraphQL implementation supports retrieving the child relationships given a block hash provided in the following query.

 ```query
 query {block(blockHashBase16Prefix: "a3016e93f101da2781eae0696064df8c1ca770058b1d1eae261cfd4034f47547") {